szabogyula/szentiras.hu/docker/Readme.md

 | database       | mysql    | 3306                  |
 | mailpit smtp   | smtp     | 1025                  |
 | mailpit web ui | http     | http://localhost:8025 |

+### The built images, Dockerfile explanation

+**ARG Statements**: Define the versions for Alpine, Node, and Composer.
+**Stage 1 (Node setup)**: Use the specified Node version to create a base image.
+**Stage 2 (Gulp setup)**: Use the specified Alpine version to create a base image, copy Node binaries, and install necessary packages.
+**Stage 3 (Composer installer setup)**: Use the specified Composer version to create a base image.
+**Stage 4 (PHP setup)**: Use the PHP 8.2 Apache image, copy Composer from the previous stage, and install PHP extensions and dependencies.
+**Stage 5 (Gulp builder)**: Use the Gulp setup from Stage 2, copy the PHP application, and run Gulp tasks.
+**Stage 6 (Production setup)**: Use the PHP setup from Stage 4, install additional PHP extensions, and copy built assets from the Gulp builder stage.
+**Stage 7 (Development setup)**: Use the production setup from Stage 6, install development tools and Xdebug, and configure PHP for development.

+This structure allows for efficient multi-stage builds, reducing the final image size and ensuring that each stage has the necessary dependencies and configurations.